deepskystacker/DSS/Installers/README.txt

     changed to write this information with 6 decimal places rather than 2.
 While technically this was a bug, it would only ever cause a problem with incredibly under-exposed light frames.

+2. Decrease sensitivity of arrow keys and page-up/page-down keys for the MTF sliders and spin boxes by a factor of ten.

 Changes for DeepSkyStacker 6.2.1
 ================================